 - 1 teaspoon ground cloves

-Measure ingredients into a bowl.
-Whisk together well and then store in an airtight container for easy use.
+- In a small bowl, whisk together the cinnamon, nutmeg, ginger, and cloves.
+Store in an airtight container for easy use.